gmill88/datafun-06-eda/README.md

 11. Transform and feature engineer data to capitalize all columns and add a column for percent tip.
 12. Use pairplots, histograms, and violin plots to fraw conclusions from the data.
 13. Run notebook to ensure it executes without error.
-14. Git add, commitm and push to GitHub
+14. Git add, commit and push to GitHub
 ```bash
 git add .
 git commit -m "initial comment"